BrandonDonatoLong/GamifyReno-Engine/README.md

 All of the bodies are encoded in x-www-form-urlencoded

-This API right now exists at http://gamifyreno.azurewebsites.net/
+This API is not hosted anywhere at the moment

-Feel free to test it out.

 ## Objectives
 ### Get: Objectives